Key Takeaways

 Technical Risks

-Poorly written smart contracts or inadequate cybersecurity have led to hacking incidents and stolen funds.
-For example, in 2017, an ICO was hacked, hackers changed the official payment address, that resulted in a loss of $7 millions for investors.
+Poor smart contracts writing or lack of cybersecurity have caused some hacking events and stolen funds.
+For example, in 2017, a hack occurred to an ICO where hackers changed the official payment address which made investors lost $7 millions.

 Future of ICOs